Aayushk333/Disaster_Management_Application-/README.md

 Communications technologies – including social and mobile tools – plays an ever increasing role in emergency response and rescue efforts , as well as overall personal safety.
 In order to achieve this aim, the objectives have been formulated as follows :

-*To develop a cross platform application for providing emergency assistance *For Speeding recovery operations
+*To develop a cross platform application for providing emergency assistance.*
+*For Speeding recovery operations.*
-*Returning systems to normal level
+*Returning systems to normal level.*